mechpen/mechpen.github.io/src/posts/2019-11-17-network-timeouts/index.md

 The number of SYN retries can be configured with sysctl parameter `net.ipv4.tcp_syn_retries`, or socket option `TCP_SYNCNT`.
 The default retry number is 6.
 Plus the original one, 7 `SYN` packets are sent before the connection is aborted.
-The initial retransmission timeout (rto) is 1 second, so the default connection timeout period is 127 seconds.
+The first retry interval is the initial retransmission timeout (rto), which is 1 second.
+7 retries with exponential back-off take 127 seconds to complete.

 The connection timeout happens when the `SYN`, `SYN-ACK` or ICMP error messages are dropped in the network.